-- I have a system for studying and for managing all of my coursework. - I believe my previous study methods will be effective here at Thomas Jefferson University. - I am confident I can effectively adjust to remote / online learning.
+- I have a system for studying and for managing all of my coursework. - I believe my previous study methods will be effective here at Thomas Jefferson University. - I am confident I can effectively make adjustments to learn effectively and efficiently.